crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 Simply put, it is a JSON-RPC protocol with predefined methods/endpoints designed to be used in conjunction with an LLM.
 This is not really the focus of this post, but there are things to be criticized about the protocol itself.

-For example, there's a mandatory `id` field in the [JSON struct](https://modelcontextprotocol.io/specification/2025-03-26/basic#requests) being sent that can be a `number` or a
-`string` for no clear reason, creating unnecessary complexity for all statically typed languages.
-This essentially requires support for `ints`, `floats`, and `strings` for this single field.
-Thinking this is a good idea seems only possible if you haven't ever ventured outside Python or JS/TS land.

 ## Transport